-- ★ All proceeds will go to that club/chapter. - ★ Bidding will take place on bid sheets from Wednesday afternoon until 6 p.m. on Friday. - ★ The successful bidder for each basket will be announced during the Ag Olympics event Friday evening. - ★ Payment is due prior to basket being picked up and no later than 1 week after winning bids are announced.
+- All proceeds will go to that club/chapter. - Bidding will take place on bid sheets from Monday afternoon until 5:30 p.m. on Friday. - The successful bidder for each basket will be announced during the Ag Olympics event Friday evening. - Baskets will not be distributed until payment is received.